Chinese Historical Society of Southern California: History

-CHSSC is an active historical societies in Southern California.
-There are monthly meetings, field trips, archive and library collections, oral history projects, scholarships, and publications.

-They purchased the site of their present building in Bernard Street in the mid 1990s, constructing a Chinatown Heritage & Visitors Center, which is open to the public.
+The CHSSC purchased the site of their present building in Bernard Street in the mid 1990s, constructing a Chinatown Heritage & Visitors Center that is open to the public.

 Projects

-CHSSC have published several books; Duty & Honor in 1998, celebrating Chinese American world war II veterans, and Portraits of Pride I (2004) & II (2012), collections of the biographies of high achieving, yet little known Chinese Americans.
+CHSSC has published several books.
+Duty & Honor was published in 1998, celebrating Chinese American World War II veterans, and Portraits of Pride I (2004) & II (2012), which are collections of the biographies of high achieving but little known Chinese Americans.

-19th Century Chinese Memorial Shrine Preservation Project

-In 1992 the society was able to purchase an 1880 shrine surrounded by 42 burial places in Evergreen Cemetery, which they restored.
+In 1992, the society purchased a shrine built in 1880 and 42 surrounding burial places in Evergreen Cemetery, which they restored.
 It is now a registered historic monument.

 CHSSC Honorees

 Each year the Chinese Historical Society of Southern California honors Chinese Americans who have made significant contributions to the greater Los Angeles community.
 They have included: